 A narcissist is not someone you want to be around.
 They’ll use a range of different tactics to manipulate and control you.
 You’ve probably heard about gaslighting as one of their go-to options, but what is hoovering?
 Well, it’s another strategy they use to keep you right where they want you.

-Hoovering is a technique used by people who are either narcissists, borderline personality, sociopaths, or any other type of personality disorders where other people on earth are nothing more than an instrument or tool to get what they want.
-[Read: Loving a narcissist: How to tell if you’ve fallen for a narcissist]
+Hoovering is a technique used by people who are either narcissists, borderline personalities, sociopaths, or any other type of personality disorder where other people on earth are nothing more than an instrument or tool to get what they want.
+[Read: Loving a narcissist – How to tell if you’ve fallen for a narcissist]

 When they finally do break away and find a new normal outside the abuser, the abuser tries to “suck” them back in, hence hoover.
 Once more, the abuser treats the person like dirt, so it makes sense on all fronts.

 When a narcissist is hoovering someone, all bets are off.
 They use every emotional hot spot and vulnerability to get them back.
 Once they suck them back in, they no longer want them.
-A horrible form of abuse; if you get out of a narcissistic or emotionally abusive relationship, it is imperative that you block all communication, to stop getting sucked back in.
+A horrible form of abuse, if you get out of a narcissistic or emotionally abusive relationship, it is imperative that you block all communication to stop from getting sucked back in.
 [Read: 16 subtle signs a narcissist is abusing you]

 In addition, narcissists often display the following traits:

-A narcissist has a pathological fear of not being respected, loved, or that they are worthless.
+A narcissist has a pathological fear of not being respected, loved, or a subconscious belief they are worthless.
 They use someone to fill their emotional need to be important.
 They do it covertly, however, through emotional manipulation.
-[Read: Emotional manipulation – 14 ways people mess with your mind]
+[Read: Emotional manipulation and the many ways people mess with your mind]

 Here are a few signs that hoovering is happening to you.